Massage guns are heavily marketed as a substitute for professional therapists, providing benefits such as sports recovery and pain... Read Article

 Gently press on the muscle with flat fingers, examining for areas of general tightness and tenderness.
 When found, use one or two fingers to explore more deeply for tightness and a tender lump.

-For comparison this picture shows applying pressure to the same muscles using a ball.
-Note that the muscles are far from relaxed, and being an awkward position it would be far harder to control the pressure.
+On the other hand the person using the foam roller is in an awkward position.
+Her muscles are far from relaxed, and it would be far harder to control the pressure.

 Home trigger point therapy using vibration massage (our recommendation)